rakar/cyborg/README.md

 Implementation Directives:

 Functional Isolation
 Any component should only operate within a single zone of the system.
-For example mappers should only connect devices inputs and the request data stores.
-They should never access the control data stores or device outputs.
+For example mappers should only connect devices to the request data stores.
+They should never access the control data stores or control devices.
 Likewise, behaviors should never look at the devices directly, but instead should only access the request and control data stores.
 Controllers should only access the control data stores and devices.

 Device Catalog
 Devices are defined and added to the HardwareAdapter which manages them.
 From then on a DeviceId is used to reference the device in other Cyborg classes.